top of page

 Volunteer Coordination

-• NCBC continues to seek Infant Feeding Specialists to support the efforts at the Lilac Birth Center in Asheville, NC.
+NCBC continues to seek Infant Feeding Specialists to support the efforts in Asheville, NC.
 We need trained support to provide outreach and education at shelters where mass distributions of formula and bottles are taking place.
-This is an ongoing effort, and it is a rapidly changing situation.
+This is an ongoing effort and a rapidly changing situation.

 Volunteers Heading to Asheville